ClickCease

 Ohio requires certain documents to be filed with the county recorder’s office to make everything official.
 Your title company handles this automatically, but it can take a few weeks for all the paperwork to get processed and recorded.

-Once it’s done, you’re completely free from any responsibility for that property, and the buyer officially owns it.
+Once done, you’re completely free from any responsibility for that property, and the buyer officially owns it.

 What Challenges Can You Expect When Selling a House with a Mortgage